 Metabolic weight loss is a multidisciplinary method that boosts metabolism to facilitate long-term weight loss.
 Medical practitioners who support metabolic weight loss develop a plan that addresses the unique needs and lifestyle of the person they are treating.
-If you are looking for a medical weight loss specialist near you in Coral Gables, FL, Contact us today!
+If you are looking for a medical weight loss specialist contact us today!
 Vive Ageless Weight Loss Center offers weight loss programs that help boost metabolism.
-For more information about our medical weight loss programs, call us today or book an appointment online.
-We are conveniently located at 166 Madeira Ave Coral Gables, FL 33134.
+For more information about our medical weight loss programs, contact us today or book an appointment online.
+We have convenient locations in Coral Gables FL, and Pinecrest FL.

 Table of Content:

 In order to understand what metabolic weight loss, or a metabolic diet, is you first need to know what metabolism is and how it works.
 It’s a complex process that provides the energy the body needs by combining the calories from our food and drink with oxygen.
 This energy is needed by the body for the functioning of the brain and nerves, breathing, blood circulation, controlling body temperature, contracting muscles, digesting food and nutrients and eliminating body waste.
 People often blame a slow metabolism for excess weight, but is that really the case?
 And if you have a slow metabolism are there ways to ‘speed it up’.
 Metabolism and weight are linked, but contrary to popular belief, a slow metabolism is rarely the cause of excess weight gain; rather it’s how much you eat and drink, along with the level of physical activity, that ultimately determines your weight.
 Only rarely is excessive weight gain the result of a medical problem, such as Cushing’s syndrome or hypothyroidism (underactive thyroid gland).